 - eyes closed

 - pinning (sheathed) feathers

 The very best help a person can give a hatchling/nestling is to return it to its nest.
 If a dog or cat has come into contact with the bird or it is visibly injured, DO NOT attempt to renest.
 Call Greenwood Wildlife at (303) 823-8455.

 Contrary to popular myth, touching or handling a baby bird will NOT discourage its parent from returning!
-In general, a bird’s sense of smell is about as poor as a human’s.

 - Observe the nest quietly from a distance.
 If a parent visits the nest, the baby is fine and you have given it the best possible chance of survival!

 You will need to observe the nest quietly from a distance for at least two hours to see if the parents return to feed the babies.
 If a parent returns, the babies are fine.

 If the parents do not return after two hours please call Greenwood Wildlife at (303) 823-8455 to discuss what you observe and to decide with a rehabilitator what to do next.